2018 Butler Bulldogs football team

-The 2018 Butler Bulldogs football team represented Butler University in the 2018 NCAA Division I FCS football season.
-They were led by 13th-year head coach Jeff Voris and played their home games at the Bud and Jackie Sellick Bowl.
-They were members of the Pioneer Football League.
-They finished the season 4–7, 2–6 in PFL play to finish in a three-way tie for seventh place.
+The 2018 Butler Bulldogs football team represented Butler University as a member of the Pioneer Football League (PFL) during the 2018 NCAA Division I FCS football season.
+Led by 13th-year head coach Jeff Voris, Bulldogs compiled an overall record of 4–7 with a mark of 2–6 in conference play, placing in a three-way tie for seventh in the PFL.
+Butler played home games at the Bud and Jackie Sellick Bowl in Indianapolis.

-Previous season

-The Bulldogs finished the 2017 season 6–5, 4–4 in PFL play to finish in a tie for sixth place.

 Preseason

 Preseason All-PFL team

 The PFL released their preseason all-PFL team on July 30, 2018, with the Bulldogs having four players selected.